medialab/xan/docs/cmd/agg.md

     xan agg --help

 agg options:
-    -E, --errors <policy>    What to do with evaluation errors.
-One of:
-                               - "panic": exit on first error
-                               - "ignore": ignore row altogether
-                               - "log": print error to stderr [default: panic].
     --cols <columns>         Aggregate a selection of columns per row instead of the whole file.
 A special `cell` variable will represent the value of a